Radimal/marvelous-chestnut/src/pages/index.md

     subtitle: ''
     background: gray
     features:
-      - title: 'Full Consult Reports in 48 Hours, Guaranteed'
+      - title: 'Guaranteed 1Hour + 2Hour STAT, and 48Hour Consults'
         content: >-
           Easy to read, delivered directly to your email and Radimal Cases Dashboard.
 Quickly request a Full Consult for any patient or share